Montavilla, Portland, Oregon

 Montavilla (a syllabic abbreviation of "Mt.
 Tabor Village) is a neighborhood in the Northeast and Southeast sections of Portland, Oregon, United States, and contains an area east of Mount Tabor and west of Interstate 205, from the Banfield to SE Division.
-It is bordered by North Tabor, Mount Tabor, Madison South, Hazelwood, and Powellhurst-Gilbert.
+It is bordered by North Tabor, Mount Tabor, South Tabor, Madison South, Hazelwood, and Powellhurst-Gilbert.

 History

 The neighborhood was originally, in the 1890s, named Mount Tabor Village, and was a stopping point for travelers going from Hood River into Portland.

 The name "Montavilla" originated from the abbreviations used on the streetcar destination signs when streetcars served the area starting in 1892.
 The name was first abbreviated as "Mt.
 Ta.
 Villa", then later as "Monta.Villa".
 Residents soon adopted the latter name for the neighborhood, written as Montavilla.
 Streetcar service to Montavilla ended in 1948.

 A stone milepost marker, the P5 marker, on SE Stark Street at 78th Avenue is left over from the circa 1854 Base Line Road that extended from the Sandy River to the Willamette River.
 The milepost marks a distance of five miles to the downtown courthouse.
 It is among the markers that indicate the Willamette baseline.

 In the early-mid 1950s, the Asbahr Addition was developed between SE 89th and SE 92nd Avenues to the west and east, and SE Taylor and SE Harrison Streets to the north and south.
 It is primarily made of ranch-style houses.

 Chinese Village, a longtime neighborhood landmark, was demolished in July 2018; it was located on 82nd Avenue between SE Washington and Stark Streets.

 The Monastery of the Precious Blood, a 1923 building on the National Register of Historic Places, is on 76th Avenue.